rberrelleza/ac-koa-hipchat-sassy/README.md

-Sassy provides commands to search the internet on request.
+Sassy adds commands to search the internet for certain types of content.